nathanShepherd/pScheduler-GridFTP-Documentation/README.md

 # pScheduler-GridFTP-Documentation
 How to use pScheduler and an ansible script to quickly deploy a GridFTP Server and conduct file transfers.
+These instructions have been verified on minimal images of CentOS 7.

 ## 1. Prepare System for [pScheduler](https://github.com/perfsonar/pscheduler/wiki/Development-and-Test-System)
 ```